143 Wolcott Road, Wolcott

 Project Type: Assessment

-Activities: The Regional Brownfield Partnership has awarded the Neighborhood Housing Services of Waterbury $100,000 for environmental assessment activities at 526 North Main Street, Waterbury.
-Data will be used to determine the level of remediation (if any) needed on site.
+NEST, formerly the Neighborhood Housing Services of Waterbury a $100,000 subgrant for environmental assessment activities at 526 North Main Street, Waterbury.
+Data will be used to determine the scope of required remediation on-site.
 The proposed redevelopment of this former industrial site consists of a 100+ unit apartment building with commercial space on the first two floors.
+NVCOG’s portion of environmental testing is complete; however, the Neighborhood Housing Services of Waterbury have decided to fund supplemental testing to close out data gaps privately.
+Elevated levels of

 359 Mill Street, Waterbury (Brass City Harvest)